 How do I find a mentor?

-Is SAoC considered an internship, a job, or any form of employment?
+Is SAOC considered an internship, a job, or any form of employment?

 None of the above.
-SAoC is an activity that the participants perform as independent developers for which they are paid a stipend.
-Applicants should check with their school or employer to ensure that participation in SAoC does not violate any school or local government regulations or contractual requirements.
+SAOC is an activity that the participants perform as independent developers for which they are paid a stipend.
+Applicants should check with their school or employer to ensure that participation in SAOC does not violate any school or local government regulations or contractual requirements.

 What if my school/employer/local government does prohibit me from being paid as a result of my participation?
 Can I participate without pay?

-Who are Symmetry Investments?
+What is Symmetry Investments?

 At Symmetry, we seek to engage in intelligent risk-taking to create value for our clients, partners and employees.
 We derive our edge from our capacity to generate Win-Wins – in the broadest sense.
 Win-Win is our fundamental ethical and strategic principle.
 By generating Win-Wins, we can create unique solutions that reconcile perspectives that are usually seen as incompatible or opposites, and encompass the best that each side has to offer.
 We integrate fixed-income arbitrage with global macro strategies in a novel way.
 We invent and develop technology that focuses on the potential of human-machine integration.
 We build systems where machines do what they do best, supporting people to do what people do best.
 We are creating a collaborative meritocracy: a culture where individual contribution serves both personal and collective goals – and is rewarded accordingly.
 We value both ownership thinking AND cooperative team spirit, self-realisation AND community.